 We did our research before arriving in Istanbul, however, what we think we know is often a bit different than what we experience once we arrive.
 We were excited to venture into a city that was very different than any place we’d visited in Europe so far.
 Not to mention, it’s one city on two continents!

-Arriving in Istanbul
+Arriving in Istanbul: Istanbul Ataturk Airport (IST)

 We flew on a late night flight from London Heathrow Airport (LHR) to Istanbul Ataturk Airport (IST).
 Luckily for us, the flight was only a third or so full and we were able to sit in our own row and get a bit of sleep during the flight.
 We were prepared to spend a bit more time in passport control and customs; however, the process was as simple in Istanbul as it was in most other places we’ve been to.

 Because we were arriving so late (midnight), we’d done a bit of research ahead of time and decided to pre-book a taxi from the airport to our hotel.
 In hindsight, we realized this wasn’t necessary.
 We’d envisioned arriving to a small empty airport terminal where everything would be closed because of the late hour.
-We figured we’d walk outside and have trouble finding a taxi or an Uber available (use our link to sign up for Uber and get your first free).
+We figured we’d walk outside and have trouble finding a taxi or an Uber available (use our link and get your first ride free!).
 However, this was far from what it was actually like.
 Despite it being the middle of the night, shops were open and the terminal, while not crowded, had a significant number of people in it.
 We were able to get cash out of an ATM and then get the large bills changed to smaller ones from a small, nondescript desk across from the ATMs and the Duty Free shop.
 When we walked outside the secured area, we were greeted by crowds of people, including many taxi drivers and men who were setting up taxi rides.
 At this point we could have used our phones to secure an Uber ride, or approached one of the men to negotiate a taxi price.
 We use an app, Taxi Finder, that works around the world and estimates what a taxi ride from point A to point B should cost.
 It’s a fantastic tool for being informed on what the ride should cost, so that you’re less likely to get scammed into paying a higher price for being a tourist.

 Since we’d already set up a taxi ahead of time, we had a pre-negotiated rate, just under 100 Turkish Lira (TL or ₺) to get us from the airport to our hotel in downtown Istanbul, near the Dolmabahçe Palace.
 We looked for the signage with our name on it and approached the man behind the sign who proceeded to take us to our taxi.
 The driver motioned that he'd take our bags and put them in back of the van, however we kindly refused.
 We prefer to hold on to our backpacks for a couple of reasons.
 One, it’s hard to lose them or have them stolen if we’re holding on to them.
 Two, it’s common for someone to handle your bag as a courtesy, but then expect or even demand a tip for the service.
 In the end, it’s easier to hold on to them, especially since they aren’t that big.